 A.B.
 (Economics) with honors, University of California, Berkeley, 1959.

-Sid Richardson Research Professor at the LBJ School of Public Affairs; Sydney Stein, Jr. Professor of Public Management Emeritus, School of Social Service Administration and Irving B. Harris Graduate School of Public Policy Studies, University of Chicago (2002-present).
+Senior Research Fellow at the LBJ School of Public Affairs; Sydney Stein, Jr. Professor of Public Management Emeritus, School of Social Service Administration and Irving B. Harris Graduate School of Public Policy Studies, University of Chicago (2002-present).

 Assistant Secretary for Program Development and Budget, U. S. Department of the Interior, (1973-1974); Assistant Secretary for Planning and Evaluation, U. S. Department of Health, Education, and Welfare, (1971-1973); Assistant for Programs to the Assistant to the President for National Security Affairs, National Security Council, (1969-1970); Deputy Assistant Secretary for Economic and Resource Analysis, U.S. Department of Defense, (1968-1969); Director of the Strategic Mobility and Transportation Division and then of Economics and Mobility Forces in the Office of the Assistant Secretary of Defense (Systems Analysis), U. S. Department of Defense, (1966-1968); Weapon Systems Analyst, Office of the Assistant Secretary of Defense (Systems Analysis), U. S. Department of Defense, (1965-1966).

 Knowledge and Policy: The Uncertain Connection, editor (The National Academy of Science, 1978).

 Studies in the Management of Social R&D: Selected Policy Areas, editor (The National Academy of Science, 1979).